Small bedroom ideas: How to maximise space

 Make your room flexible with a day bed

 Speaking of functionality, how about opting for a flexible day bed instead?
-Ideal for guestrooms, a day bed can be used as a sofa for lounging in the day, then transformed into a comfortable bed come nighttime.
+Ideal for compact guestrooms, a day bed can be used as a sofa for lounging in the day, then transformed into a comfortable bed come nighttime.

 Take our Rosie Wooden Day Bed, for example.
 This clever contraption has a practical storage underbed drawer, and can even be extended out into a spacious super king for when guests come to stay!
 Who says you can’t be “hostess with the mostest” with a tiny floor plan?!